AWS S3

 Schemas

-metadata.parquet — One row per ticker.
+metadata.parquet — One row per company.
 Use this to discover available tickers and locate the latest data file for each:

 ColumnTypeDescription